StRobertCHSCS/fabroa-hugoli0903/Working/ClassExamples/README.md

-This directory is for examples that we work thrugh in class
+# This directory is for examples that we work through in class